 New and remodeled parks should include climate-adaptive components, demonstrated at Huizenga Plaza.

 A pedestrian and bike network should be initiated.

 There should be a public manager and engagement process for allocating the City’s Parks Bond funds.

 Additional resources should be identified to supplement to the City’s Parks Bond for acquisition of additional open space.

 A public/private partnership is proposed to manage and fully activate Downtown’s public realm.

-The panel’s full report will be published within 90-days.
-In the meantime, the DDA will be meeting with Downtown partners to get feedback on the panel’s recommendations and see where there are opportunities to move any of the recommendations forward.
+The panel's recommendations are included in the final report.
+The DDA will be meeting with Downtown partners to get feedback on the recommendations and see where there are opportunities to move any forward.
 Please contact our office if you have any questions or would like more information.

 Stephen Whitehouse, Panel Chair